elithb/Cell_Detection/README.md

 # Cell_Detection

-This depositories is for our Master 1 Project : Absolute cell quantification from phasecontraste microscopy images
+This repository is for our Master 1 Project : Absolute cell quantification from phasecontraste microscopy images

 We decided to to explore two solutions :
 * YOLOv5 from https://github.com/ultralytics/yolov5